Dur4nt3/vite_template/README.md

 - A CSS reset under "./src/assets/stylesheets"

 - An empty "fonts.css" file under "./src/assets/stylesheets"

-- An "assets" directory with various related subdirectories (under "./src")

 - ESLint with a configuration inspired by AirBnB's style guide